*If you would like to be added to the Pawnee Pecan Tree wait list please send us a message via our chat or email*

-The Pawnee pecan is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.
+The Pawnee Pecan tree is one of the most planted and beloved pecan trees in the US due to its yield potential for high-quality nut size and early season harvest dates.

 This pecan tree variety is a cross between the Mohawk and Starking Hardy Giant varieties.
+It was produced in Texas in 1963 and has been popular in Western and Northern growing regions.
 Its early maturity makes it an optimum choice for shorter growing seasons.

-The excellent kernel color and quality of the large, thin-shelled nuts make them easily crackable and able to enjoy.
+The pecans ripen around October and the excellent kernel color and quality of the large, thin-shelled nuts make them easy to crack and able to enjoy.
+Perfect for around the house or in a pie for the holiday season.

 The Pawnee thrives planted in full sun to partial shade and can tolerate a variety of soil types though.
 Well-draining soil is best though for root development.
-This is a Type-1 pollinator and requires a Type-2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts.
+This is a Type 1 pollinator and requires a Type 2 like Elliot Pecan, Stuart Pecan, or Sumner Pecan to produce nuts for pawnee pecan tree pollination.

 Carya illinoinensis 'Pawnee'